Intermittent fasting: the complete guide to starting and progressing

 3

-During the fasting window, you can (and must) drink: water, sparkling water, black tea, green tea, and black coffee without sugar or milk.
+During the fasting window, you can (and must) drink: water, sparkling water, black tea, green tea, black coffee without sugar or milk.
 Hydration is crucial because hunger is often confused with thirst.
 Black coffee is a fasting ally: it suppresses appetite and slightly stimulates fat oxidation.
 Avoid sugary drinks, even zero-calorie ones, which can stimulate insulin.

 4